 The Medication Administration Training (MAT) course is a skills-based training to help you give medication safely in your program.
-The course is eight (8) hours of training and includes information on video and hands-on demonstrations.
+The course is eight (8) hours of training and includes information on video, in written handouts and practice exercises, and through hands-on demonstrations.